logigearcorp/docs.testarchitect.com/content/user-guide/version-history/features-added-to-testarchitect-8-3/macos/_index.md

     -   TestArchitect also enables you to test web services that use [Basic HTTP authentication](https://tools.ietf.org/html/rfc7617) and [OAuth 2.0](https://oauth.net/2/) authentication.
 -   **Built-in actions for [JSON checkpoints](/TA_Automation/Topics/bia_JSON.html) supported**:

-    **Note:** These built-in actions can also be used to verify JSON response returned by the tested web service.
+{{<note>}} These built-in actions can also be used to verify JSON response returned by the tested web service.

     -   [check json query result](/TA_Automation/Topics/bia_check_json_query_result.html): Check a JSON query result against an expected string.
 The result is Passed if the strings match; otherwise it is Failed.
     -   [get json query result](/TA_Automation/Topics/bia_get_json_query_result.html): Query a JSON document by JSONPath.